 This article focuses on the direct solution of a BLR linear system Ax = v by LU factorization of A. Such systems can be alternatively solved by iterative methods, which rely on multiplying the BLR matrix A with a vector.
-We have also performed the rounding error analysis of this algorithm, which we include as supplementary material.
+We have also performed the rounding error analysis of matrix-vector multiplication with A replaced by its BLR approximation, which we include as supplementary material.

-2. Technical background and experimental setting.
+2. Technical background and experimental setting